 Not to brag (ha!), but I've even been on national television as an expert in NLP.
 So by most accounts, I'm pretty good at hypnosis and NLP.

-And my much less experienced girlfriend was getting better results than I was.
+And my much less experienced friend was getting better results than I was.

 I paid attention to what she did OUTSIDE of the actual induction, because her specific technique was one that I had taught her!
 So there had to be more to it, right?

 I discovered, or was reminded, that a successful hypnosis session starts the moment the subject enters the room.
 It is the "non-induction" parts that my friend had mastered.

 1: Get rapport.